cscvlab/SKS-Homography/README.md

 __Authors:__ Shen Cai*, Zhanhao Wu, Lingxi Guo, Jiachun Wang, Siyu Zhang, Junchi Yan,  Shuhan Shen*.

 Previous four-point homography computation methods exhibit algebraic redundancy (arising from the construction of a sparse linear system) and geometric isolation (no link to other 2D primitives, transformation computations, and minimal vision problems).
-Our SKS and ACA methods offer distinct advantages in numerous aspects and demonstrate extreme efficiency.
+Our SKS and ACA methods offer distinct advantages in various aspects and demonstrate extreme efficiency.
 The uploaded codes include the Matlab, C++ (with OpenCV or CUDA library) and Python (with PyTorch library) procedures used in CPU and GPU experiments.

 **Links:**  [[Paper]](https://arxiv.org/pdf/2402.18008) [[Short Video]](https://www.bilibili.com/video/BV1iLZ3YyEnR/)
 [[Project Page]](http://www.cscvlab.com/research/SKS-Homography/)